DanialArab/Apache-Spark/README.md

     import pyspark

 <a name="20"></a>
 ## Spark DataFrame
-HERE

-Intro to Spark DF

 Spark in its early days began with something known as the **RDD syntax**, which was a little ugly and a bit tricky to learn.
 Fortunately, now, Spark 2.0 and higher has shifted towards a **data frame syntax**, which is much cleaner and easier to work with.
 And this **data frame syntax looks really similar across all the APIs**, which is nice.
 Meaning if you've already done a course in something like Scala and Spark Learning Python and Spark data frames is really easy.
 A lot of that stuff looks extremely similar.

+<a name="21"></a>
-20. How to define Schema
+### How to define Schema

+If Spark cannot properly infer the Schema we can define the Schema while reading the data like:

-Often if you're not dealing with data that's really nice, or maybe from a particular source, you need to actually clarify what the schema is.
-So in order to do certain operations, the schema has to be correct.
-It has to know what columns are strings, what columns are integers, etc..
+Often if you're not dealing with data that's really nice, or maybe from a particular source, you need to actually clarify what the Schema is.
+So in order to do certain operations, the Schema has to be correct.
+It has to know what columns are strings, what columns are integers, etc.

         from pyspark.sql.types import StructField,StringType,IntegerType,StructType